pkic/pkimm/categories/policies-and-documentation/_index.md

 - Determine the scope of applicability
 - Documented and approved key management policy
 - Content of the key management policy is complete
-- Key management policy is integrated in oraganization
+- Key management policy is integrated in organization

 #### References